Meet the Hong Kong Faculty

 Jin Lei received an MS in Statistics and a PhD in Sociology from the University of Chicago.
 Before joining CUHK she was a post-doctoral fellow at the Robert Wood Johnson Scholars in Health Policy Program at Harvard University.
 Her overarching research interest lies in the interplay of health, medicine and social systems.
 She has published in journals such as Demography, Social Science & Medicine, Social Science Research and Health Affairs, among others.
 Jin's work falls into two areas: the social determinants of health and the social organisation of health care.
 In the first area, she has examined how people's social relationships are linked to their health-related outcomes.
 She has published papers assessing how marital status affects the utilisation of health care and how local and trans-local social ties influence rural-to-urban migrants'mental health by shaping their social comparisons.
 She is also interested in delineating how structural inequality affects individual health through psychosocial pathways.
 In her current projects, she is investigating how relative social status, status inconsistency and social mobility influence health, the consequences of migration for psychological well-being and the health effects of contextual social inequality in China.
 In the area of social organisation of health care, she has studied patient-doctor interaction in the US and the changing patterns in the use of Chinese medicine in China.
 Her on-going project focuses on professional autonomy among physicians in China's public hospital reforms.

-Chen Li is Assistant Professor at Centre for China Studies, The Chinese University of Hong Kong (CUHK).
-He is also Assistant Professor (by courtesy) at CUHK’s Lau Chor Tak Institute of Global Economics and Finance (IGEF).
+Chen Li is Assistant Professor at the Centre for China Studies, The Chinese University of Hong Kong (CUHK).
+He is also Research Fellow (by courtesy) at CUHK’s Lau Chor Tak Institute of Global Economics and Finance (IGEF).
 He has researched and written extensively on issues related to China’s economic development, business environment and public policies, such as China’s state-owned enterprise reform, financial regulatory reform, government-business relations as well as industrial and regional development policies.
 He was invited to serve as a speaker or discussant by Harvard University, Brown University, UC Berkeley, Australian National University, National University of Singapore and Nanyang Technological University as well as Bank of America Merrill Lynch and Korea International Trade Association.
 Before joining CUHK, he worked at Fung Global Institute and Sun Hung Kai Properties Group in Hong Kong.
 He graduated from Peking University with dual bachelor degrees in law and economics.
 He received his MPhil and PhD in Development Studies from University of Cambridge.
 His recent book China’s Centralized Industrial Order: Industrial Reform and the Rise of Centrally Controlled Big Business was published by Routledge (London and New York) in 2016.
 He received 2018/19 ECS Grant from the Research Grants Council (RGC) of Hong Kong.

 Tim has presented at numerous academic and policy research conferences, spoken on developments in China to corporates and at investment conferences, given evidence to the British parliament’s foreign affairs committee, been interviewed by Bloomberg, CNBC, the BBC and Sky News, and published numerous media commentaries.
 Prior to taking his PhD, Tim was a British diplomat for 13 years, including a posting as consul-general in Chongqing from 2004 to 2007, and work in Hong Kong from 1996 to 2001.
 He speaks both Cantonese and Putonghua.